mebeim/aoc/2020/README.md

 First part of today's puzzle feels more like a reading comprehension test than an actual programming puzzle.

-Long story short: we are given a list of numbers and we were told (with a reeeeally long explanation) that these numbers respect a certain rule: when sorted, the difference between any pair of consecutive numbers is always between at least 1 and at most 3.
+Long story short: we are given a list of numbers and we are told (with a reeeeally long explanation) that these numbers respect a certain rule: when sorted, the difference between any pair of consecutive numbers is always between at least 1 and at most 3.

 We want to count how many of these numbers have a difference of (A) exactly 1 and (B) exactly 3.
 The answer we must give is the product of these two counts.